 Of the 7 reasons we fail to act, this one causes the most frustration.
 We are motivated but overwhelmed with where to place our energy and resources.

 “The truth is that we’re at a critical juncture in the history of our species and if we don’t act soon, we could inhabit a world we don’t recognize anymore.” — Al Gore

-“If we take all these actions and if it turns out not be true, we have reduced pollution and have better ways to live, the downside is very small.
+“If we take all these actions and if it turns out not to be true, we have reduced pollution and have better ways to live.
+The downside is very small.
 The other way around, and we don’t act, and it turns out to be true, then we have betrayed future generations and we don’t have the right to do that.” — Tony Blair

 How to Be the Positive Change Agent

 Okay, we’ve overcome the 7 reasons we fail to get involved.
 Now for the easy steps to get you started.
 Getting started is all it takes.
 It’s smooth sailing once you take the first step to act.

 1) Why We Don’t Pick a Cause